Close Alert Banner

 Does Kingston adjust the level of fluoride in municipal drinking water?

 No. Municipal water in the KFL&A region does not have optimal levels of fluoride.
 Small amounts of fluoride occur naturally in our water, but not at a high enough level to protect teeth.
+In Ontario, the decision to add fluoride to water supplies is made by municipalities.

 Why is fluoride added to drinking water?